virtualvoyager367/FileSound-Encoded-FIle-Transfer/README.md

 # **Things to Know**
 **This is in being Active Worked on so dont expect it to be Perfectly Smooth.**

+**THIS IS NOT A VIRUS, I converted the python generator script to an executable and now it's having false positives.**

 # **How it works**

 FileSound has a generator that generates an encoder and decoder, and it generates **64** different sounds frequencies